IDAES/idaes-pse/docs/apps/matopt.rst

 .. autoclass:: Design

-For a detailed description of the material representation system, please see *PAPER*

 **Build model via descriptors**

-The material type and design space specified provide indexes, sets, and parameters for an optimization model.
-Users could in principle formulate a mathematical optimization model based on that information via and python-based modeling language.
-MatOpt can accelerate this process by defining a simplified set of objects for users to interact with.
-With simplified syntax, users define a ``MatOptModel`` object, which will be translated into a Pyomo ``ConcreteModel`` object automatically.
+The material type and design space specified provide indices, sets, and parameters for the optimization model.
+Using simple syntax, inspired by materials-related terminology, MatOpt users define a ``MatOptModel`` object, which will be translated into a Pyomo ``ConcreteModel`` object automatically.

 MatOpt uses ``MaterialDescriptor`` objects to represent variables, constraints, and objectives.
 A ``MatOptModel`` object holds lists of ``MaterialDescriptor`` objects.
 By default, several universal site descriptors are pre-defined in the model.
-From these, all other material descriptors can be defined via ``DescriptorRule`` objects.

 +----------------+-------------------------------------------------------------------------------------------+
 | Descriptor     | Explanation                                                                               |